Your Engagement Ring Finger: Which One is It?

 Since proposing with a diamond ring or solitaire ring has become so common that other types of rings have been considered less so.
 Despite this, there are far more options available to suit every woman’s tastes.
 Bespoke engagement rings are becoming increasingly popular as brides-to-be start shifting away from diamond rings.

-The wedding ring is a solidification of commitment of the couple towards one another.
-The wedding ring is a symbol of their everlasting love and marks this new stage of their relationship.
+The wedding ring is a solidification of the commitment of the couple towards one another.
+The ring itself is a symbol of their everlasting love and marks this new stage of their relationship.

 The wedding ring, or wedding band, is often a plain and simple design in comparison to the engagement ring.